 - Finalize your guest list with names and addresses.

-- Find you favorite senior photos to use for decorations and invitations.
+- Find your favorite senior photos to use for graduation party decorations and invitations.

 - Pick out your graduation party invitations.